ABOUT

 Teacher and StudentsChallenge Based Learning provides an efficient and effective framework for learning while solving real-world Challenges.

-The Challenge Based Learning (CBL) framework is collaborative and hands-on, asking all participants (students, teachers, families, and community members) to identify Big Ideas, ask good questions, identify and solve Challenges, gain in-depth subject area knowledge, develop 21st-century skills, and share their thoughts with the world.
+The Challenge Based Learning (CBL) framework is collaborative and hands-on, asking all participants (students, teachers, families, and community members) to identify Big Ideas, ask good questions, identify and solve Challenges, gain in-depth subject area knowledge, develop life skills, and learn how to learn.

 CBL builds on the foundation of experiential learning and leans heavily on the wisdom of a long history of progressive ideas.
-The framework is informed by innovative ideas from education, media, technology, entertainment, recreation, the workplace, and society.
+Innovative ideas from education, media, technology, entertainment, recreation, the workplace, and society inform the framework.

 Key Ideas

-Threaded through the Challenge Based Learning framework are a series of foundational ideas.
-Familiarity with these concepts provides deeper insight into the process, opportunities for discussion, and support for implementation.
+Threaded through the Challenge Based Learning framework is a series of foundational ideas.
+Familiarity with these concepts provides deeper insight into the process, opportunities for discussion, and implementation support.

 • Teacher/Learner and Learner/Teacher.
-Ubiquitous access to information and technology provides the opportunity to break down the traditional hierarchical structure of schools and allows all participants to become both teachers and learners.
+Ubiquitous access to information and technology allows the opportunity to break down the traditional hierarchical structure of schools and allows all participants to become teachers and learners.

 • Moving beyond the four walls of the classroom.
 Involving all of the community members in the process expands resources, creates opportunities for authentic learning and moves the responsibility of education to the larger community.

 • Learner Inspired, Directed, and Owned.
-Meaningful connections are made between content and the lives of Learners.
+CBL develops meaningful connections between content and the lives of Learners.

-• Challenges provoke.
+• Challenges Provoke Action.
 Situations or activities that create a sense of urgency and spur action.

-• Content and 21st century skills.
-Authentic learning experiences foster deep content knowledge and help Learners to organically develop a wide range of 21st century skills.
+• Content and Durable skills.
+Authentic learning experiences foster deep content knowledge and help Learners develop a wide range of durable skills organically.

 • Boundaries of Adventure.
-Boundaries are provided to guide the way and provide freedom for Learners to take ownership of the process.
+Boundaries guide the way and provide freedom for Learners to take ownership of the process in a safe environment.

 • Space and Freedom to Fail.
-A safe space is provided for all learners to think creatively, try new ideas, experiment, fail, receive feedback and try again.
-This iterative process is built into all of the phases of the framework.
+CBL is a safe space for all learners to think creatively, try new ideas, experiment, fail, receive feedback and try again.

 • Slowing for Critical and Creative Thinking.
-To ensure full participation and to provide opportunities for deep thinking, the learning process needs to be intentionally slowed down at times.
+The learning process intentionally slows down to ensure full participation and provide opportunities for deep thinking.

 • Focus on Process and Product.
-The process of getting to the solution is valued as much as the solution.
+Getting to the solution is valued as much as the solution.

 • Documentation and Storytelling.
 During each step of the challenge process, the learners document and publish using text, video, audio and pictures.